Tuturuuu uses a monorepo of conventional Next.js App Router apps that share one

 });

-When to use: Public APIs, webhook endpoints, third-party integrations
+When to use: Public APIs, webhook endpoints, third-party integrations, and

 // apps/web/src/app/api/v1/workspaces/route.ts